Ultimate Guide to Pick The Best Dog Food

 Other important essential fatty acids are omega-6 and omega-3 fatty acids.
 They act a vital role in healing inflammation, studies have shown their benefit for inflammation in skin, joints, intestines, and kidneys.
 If your dog doesn’t take enough omega-3, it might have vision problems and impaired learning ability.
 Omega-6 is also important for physiologic effects in the body.

 As an omnivorous animal, dogs can get their carbs from sugars, starches, and dietary fibers.
 These things can be found in cereals, legumes, and other plant foodstuffs.
 Absorbable carbs, like glucose and fructose, can be absorbed directly.
-Digestible carbs need to be digested with body’s enzymes.
+Digestible carbs need to be digested with the body’s enzymes.
 Carbs are the first choice for the body’s energy needs.
 Keep in mind that, for puppies, high fiber food isn’t recommended.

 Vitamins are needed for dogs metabolism activities.
 Dogs need a small number of vitamins for their metabolism and most of them can’t be synthesized in the body, so we should include them in their diet.

 Lacking vitamins, hypovitaminosis, in dogs can happen, but giving them too much is also not good as they can get hypervitaminosis or poisoning due to excess amount of vitamin.
 Keep in mind you should consult your vet first before giving any vitamin supplements.